contourpy/contourpy/docs/user_guide/calculate/threads.rst

 Threads
 -------

-The ``threaded`` algorithm supports the use of multiple threads.
+The :ref:`threaded` algorithm supports the use of multiple threads.

 .. name_supports::
    :filter: threads

-``threaded`` shares most of its code with ``serial`` except for the high-level processing of chunks which it performs in parallel using a thread pool, and the creation of `NumPy`_ arrays is limited to a single thread at a time.
+:ref:`threaded` shares most of its code with :ref:`serial` except for the high-level processing of chunks which it performs in parallel using a thread pool, and the creation of `NumPy`_ arrays is limited to a single thread at a time.

 .. note::